Extra Care housing schemes

 About Extra Care housing schemes

-Extra Care housing enables frailer, older people to remain independent for longer, living in their own home and maintaining a good quality of life.
-Extra Care housing schemes also help to reduce social isolation by enabling people to remain a part of the community as the schemes are designed to be a 'hub', providing services for other local people in the community as well as those living within the scheme.
-Extra Care housing can also help prevent people going into hospital unnecessarily or being kept in hospital after they are fit to return home due to the presence of an on-site care and support team.
+Extra Care housing enables frailer older people to live independently for longer and at the same time access the levels of care and support that they require.
+Independence means living in their own home and maintaining a good quality of life.
+They also help to reduce social isolation by enabling people to remain a part of the community as the schemes are designed to be a 'hub', providing services for other local people in the community as well as those living there.
+Extra Care housing can also help prevent people going into hospital unnecessarily or being kept in hospital after they are fit to return home as there is an on-site care and support team available.

 Features of the homes